 Often I’ll see publishers switch away from a shared hosting plan around 25,000 to 30,000 visits per month (that’s when I upgraded).
 For an eCommerce site, I often see the switch happening around 10,000 visits per month.

 Now – both of those numbers are not benchmarks.
 Your numbers can vary wildly depending on the exact specifications of your website.
 It always pays to check your own memory, bandwidth, and CPU usage on your hosting account’s cPanel page.

 It also pays to understand your traffic patterns, your hosting company’s customer support – and how your website runs.

-Shared hosting has some notoriety for crashing under high traffic spikes.
+Shared hosting has some notoriety for crashing when traffic spikes.
 But that misses the bigger story.
 Usually, all the accounts on a given server are not spiking at the same time.
 Unless you are wildly out of proportion with your website – even a good shared host can handle plenty of traffic.

 Back in 2013, I wrote a personal blog post that went viral – in quite a big way.
-I was on a shared server at HostGator at the time so I gave support a heads up when a big website picked up the piece.
+I was on a shared server at HostGator at the time, so I gave support a heads-up when a big website picked up the piece.
 I implemented a static cache of the page.
 My site handled 10,000 visits in one hour without any issues.

 Shared Hosting Differences

 Shared Hosting exists on a spectrum of hosting products.
 Here’s how it differs.

 Shared Hosting offers fewer dedicated resources than VPS hosting.
 Often they will be the same server – but with VPS, more is pre-allocated rather than shared.
 It’s kind of like a townhome vs. a condominium.
 They are both private property within a building.
 But – with a townhome, everything is allocated (including the land and attic space).
 With a condominium, a lot more is shared.